Master of Social Work

 All classes are held at Stockton’s Atlantic City campus.
 Practicum work must generally be done in the daytime during the work week.
 Additionally, a practicum seminar will be held every other week in the late afternoon hours on Wednesdays.

-Yes, Stockton offers advanced standing to applications who have completed a baccalaureate degree in social work from a program that is accredited by the council on social work education
+Yes, Stockton offers advanced standing to applications who have completed a baccalaureate degree in social work from a program that is accredited by the council on social work education within the past ten years.

 Advanced Standing is an accelerated MSW program that enables students to complete their MSW degree in one year.